cmer81/docker-ipboard/README.md

 PHP 7.3 available as container is a base platform for building and running various PHP 7.3 applications and frameworks.

-ipboard is not included in the container, for more information go to the website for download files [Invision Community](https://invisioncommunity.com/).
+ipboard Invision Community is not included in the container, for more information go to the website for download files [Invision Community](https://invisioncommunity.com/).

 ## Usage
 ---------------------